shaunvxc/ripe/README.md

 `$ pip install ripe`

 ## Usage
-#### basic
-To uninstall the currently installed version of your package, and reinstall using your local changes, simply run:

-`$ ripe /path/to/local/package`

-`ripe` will automatically pass `y` to the `Proceed (y/n)` prompt for uninstalling, uninstall the package, and then reinstalls your local copy of the package using `pip install .`

-When run from the root folder of a package, the path argument can be omitted:
+When run from the root folder of a package (on the same level as the `setup.py` file) as:

 `$ ripe`

-When run from the root folder of your workspace, you can omit the path specifiers that pip would require for installing the local copy (i.e. `$ pip install ./packagename`):
+uninstalls the currently installed version of your package, and reinstalls it using your local changes.

+You can also point ripe to the package you wish to `ripen` up with your local changes.
+IE:

 `$ ripe packagename`

+ or

+`$ ripe /path/to/local/package`

+In all cases, `ripe` will automatically pass `y` to the `Proceed (y/n)` prompt for uninstalling.

 ***Note*** `ripe` must either be run from or pointed to a `pip-installable` location (it checks for `setup.py`.
 If it is run from elsewhere, it will tell you as much before exiting)